Nicholas-BI/bakery-efficiency-score/README.md

 # 🍰 Bakery Story: Recipe Efficiency Report (Power BI)

-A Power BI report that ranks *Bakery Story* recipes based on what *you* care about — Profit, Cook Time, Servings, and XP — using dynamic sliders and an exponent-based scoring model built on ratio-normalized metrics.
+A Power BI report that ranks *Bakery Story* recipes based on what *you* care about—Profit, Cook Time, Servings, and XP—using dynamic sliders and an exponent-based scoring model built on ratio-normalized metrics.

-Whether you're optimizing for fast XP, quick cash, or low-maintenance bakes, this report adapts to your strategy in real time.
+Whether you're chasing fast XP, quick cash, or low-maintenance bakes, the report adapts to your strategy in real time.

 ---

 ## What Is Bakery Story?

-*Bakery Story* is a mobile game where you run a virtual bakery—cooking recipes, serving customers, earning coins, and leveling up.
-Each recipe is unique: some cook faster, some serve more customers, others yield more profit or XP.
+A mobile game where you run a virtual bakery—cooking, serving, earning coins, and leveling up.
+Each recipe varies in cook time, profit, XP, and servings.
+Appliances are limited, and customers arrive at a fixed rate.

-But appliances are limited, cook times vary, and customer arrival is fixed.

 So… which recipe is *best*?